-Buying to sell is a common route for those serious property investors looking to increase their pot of capital quickly, to move on to bigger investments or, in some cases, to gather the funds for a property of their own.
+Buying to sell is a common route for those serious property investors looking to increase their pot of capital quickly, move on to bigger investments, or, in some cases, gather the funds for a property of their own.
 If you are interested in taking this path, then it should be encouraging that you can start (relatively) small.

 For sure, you are going to need the capital to purchase a property (so you cannot start from nothing) but it is a misconception that you need to be a property magnate with a large portfolio or large amounts of capital in order to follow this route.

 Buying to sell is sometimes conflated with purchasing a so-called “fixer-upper”.
 A fixer-upper is a property in a condition that can be improved significantly enough to see a profit after a resell.
 CityHome Collective, a professional real estate brokerage with years of expertise in selling luxury homes, advises however that this is not the only type of property that those looking to buy to sell typically purchase.

 For one thing, purchasing a fixer-upper only works if the property can be renovated significantly, thereby increasing the likelihood that it can be sold for significantly more than the purchase price.
 Accordingly, it is usually only houses in quite significant state of disrepair that are appropriate for this type of buy-to-sell approach.
 But there is another way.